 Speaking to Bloomberg in 2012, Jim Rogers, Chairman of Rogers Holdings, compared Myanmar’s situation to that of China in 1979, when Deng Xiaoping’s campaign of economic reforms led to unprecedented growth over the following decades.
 Rogers told Bloomberg: “If I could put all of my money into Myanmar, I would.”

 Thein Sein’s government has been working hard to attract this interest, inviting infrastructure players in various sectors to set up shop.
-Nine banks have received foreign banking licenses since 2013, and they will be the first in more than half a century allowed to offer financial services in Myanmar.
+Nine banks have received foreign banking licenses since 2013, and they will be the first in more than 50 years allowed to offer financial services in Myanmar.
 Foreign telephone operators have also been allowed in, with Telenor and Ooredoo winning the first round of bids.

 A stock exchange certainly seems like the logical next step.
 But is the YSX to be a legitimate endeavour, or just a vanity project?

-This wasn’t even Myanmar’s first attempt at an exchange: the Rangoon Stock Exchange (RSX) was established in the 1930s, which also traded very few stocks.
+This wasn’t even Myanmar’s first attempt at an exchange: the Rangoon Stock Exchange (RSX) was established in the 1930s and also traded very few stocks.
 This exchange operated sporadically until 1962, when the military government under General Ne Win nationalised Myanmar’s public companies.
-Again, few people at the time knew of its existence.
+Again, few people knew of its existence at the time.

 Both of these exchanges suffered from the same problem, one that plagues many exchanges in developing countries: they existed not to encourage real trading, but to lend an air of legitimacy to an economy lacking in any autonomy – in the case of the MSEC, an economy under colonial rule, and in the case of the RSX, a military dictatorship.
 To put it bluntly, the RSX and MSEC were vanity exchanges, and investors understandably took no interest.